cambridge-cares/TheWorldAvatar/Agents/OpenMeteoAgent/README.md

 ## Agent Endpoints

-The agent is reachable at http://localhost:3838/openmeteo-agent, where 3838 is the default port number used by stack manager.
+The agent supports POST requests and is reachable at http://localhost:3838/openmeteo-agent, where 3838 is the default port number used by stack manager.
 If another port number was specified when spinning up the stack, please replace 3838 with the specified port number.
 The agent provides two endpoints: run endpoint (http://localhost:3838/openmeteo-agent/run), where the agent will instantiate the weather data retrieved with the Open-Meteo API for the user specified coordinate and time; delete endpoint (http://localhost:3838/openmeteo-agent/delete), where the agent will delete the instantiated weather triples at the user specified coordinate.

 ### 1. Run Endpoint
 Available at http://localhost:3838/openmeteo-agent/run